fullStackDevShiva/react-native-typescript-axios-put-API-call-update-form/README.md

 This is a simple PUT API call example with real world scenario.
 When we want to edit/update data items to the DB through mobile applications, we send PUT requests from the apps that target the concerned backend APIs.

+Note: Here, PUT API has been used to update the entire data object.
+In case of partial updates PATCH API can be used.

 ## Functionality

 (1) A component to edit/update a course (online course) to the course repository.
 (2) A component to list all the courses.